alexpdp7/raspberry-pi-headless-provision/README.md

 Debian cloud images do not contain the necessary firmware for wireless.
 These commands also install network-manager for simpler wireless network configuration.

+TODO: check removal of `raspi-firmware`.
+I think this is broken when chainbooting.

 ### Debian 11

 ```